 To complete a more authentically sized consist, four additional cars are available in the add-on pack.
 These include two 10-6 Sleepers and two additional 12 Bedroom Sleepers, all uniquely named and numbered from those featured in the 9-car set.

 All cars in both sets feature free-rolling metal wheels, flush, clear plastic windows, knuckle couplers, and full interiors, furnished according to the car type, and completed in molded plastic.
 Additional details include rooftop radio antennas on both the Club/Lounge and Lounge/Observation, lighted rear-markers on the Lounge/Observation, authentically detailed trucks and underbodies, and a lighted 20th Century Limited Drumhead, factory-installed on the Lounge/Observation to bring up the rear.

 Both passenger car sets will be available with optional factory-installed constant voltage interior lighting, however the unlighted examples are also tooled for easy installation of Kato lighting kits.
 Standard unlighted sets will be available first, with the lighted sets expected to ship in late November, along with the Digitrax DCC and ESU Loksound equipped locomotive examples.
-An accompanying red carpet island platform kit will also join the range as a separately available detail piece in Spring 2021!
+An accompanying red carpet island platform kit will also join the range as a separately available detail piece coming soon in Spring 2021!